Deaths-Door/standardform-rs/README.md

 - Easily compare numbers in standard form.
 - Clone and debug derive implementations for `StandardForm` struct.
 - Intergate it with `num_traits` crate as well.
+- Standardform form can be hashed as well using `hash` feature.

 ## Usage